LispCookbook/cl-cookbook/README.md

 It can happen that you have older version of ruby installed in the system and bundler will fail with install.
 To fix this you need to update ruby.
-Sometimes system update is not an option, in this case consider instaling [rbenv][rbenv].
+Sometimes system update is not an option, in this case consider installing [rbenv][rbenv].

 ~~~ sh
     # Check rbenv homepage for install instructions on systems other than Mac OS X